On average, your neighbors pay $56 a month.See Your Rates

 Utah has some of the lowest average home insurance premiums in the US.
 According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of Utah was $634, about half the national average of $1,132.
-Only Oregon and Idaho have lower average home insurance rates than Utah.
+Only Oregon has lower average home insurance rates than Utah.

 Choosing a homeowners insurance company in Utah should be easier.
 Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
 The key to finding the cheapest rates is to get a homeowners insurance quotes comparison in Utah from multiple companies.

 Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of Utah.
 Out of the 5,561 Utah homeowners that used QuoteWizard to request insurance quotes last year, 182 had no home insurance.

 Why contact every individual company in Utah that you want a homeowners quote from when you can just answer a few questions about your home and desired coverage, and get competing quotes from agents?
 Save time and money with QuoteWizard.

 |3||Workers Compensation Fund of Utah||$191,677||5.3%|

 |6||Nationwide Mutual Group||$127,892||3.5%|

 |8||American International Group||$120,902||3.3%|